skramm/md2pdf/README.md

 * convert Markdown to LaTeX, then from LaTeX to pdf
 * convert Markdown to HTML(5), then from HTML to pdf using wkhtmltopdf

+The first method requires a complete LaTeX environment installed on your system, which isn't that frequent.
-This scripts uses the second method, as it is much easier to tweak the appearance using CSS.
+Thus, this scripts uses the second method.
+Moreover, it is much easier to tweak the appearance using CSS.
-This can be done by adding the required CSS styles either in the included Pandoc template, or in the included CSS stylesheet.
+This can be done by adding the required CSS styles either in the included Pandoc template, or in the included CSS stylesheet (that are located after install in /usr/local/share/md2pdf/).

-in case of trouble, you can check the standard output files `/tmp/md2pdf_FILENAME.stdout` and `/tmp/md2pdf_FILENAME.stderr`
+in case of trouble, you can check the standard output files `/tmp/md2pdf/md2pdf_FILENAME.stdout` and `/tmp/md2pdf/md2pdf_FILENAME.stderr`

-## Requirements
+## Requirements (aka "known to work with" )

 * pandoc: 2.5
 * wkhtmltopdf: 0.12.5